-Now, as to your other two outfits for the day.
-I'm only going to make suggestions.
+Now, as to your other two outfits for the day, I'm only going to make suggestions.
 It doesn't really matter what they are, as long as they fulfill the specifications in the paragraph above.
 No two of us need quite the same clothes.
-The effect you want from your clothes may depend not only on the life you lead, but the life you'd like to lead.
+The effect you want from your clothes may depend not only on the life you lead, but the life you'd like to lead. you'd like to lead.

 Most of us must dress ahead of our incomes, and when that's the case, quality comes first.
-If you need to make your clothes allowance stretch, you'll want clothes with lasting qualities.
+If you need to make your clothes allowance stretch, you'll want clothes with lasting quali-ties.
 But you want variety, too, not only for the eyes of others but for yourself.